-“So, what do you eat?”
+"So, what do you eat?"
 A frequent question for vegetarians.
-“Lesley Eats dot com” is my answer.
+"Lesley Eats dot com" is my answer.
 I share vegetarian recipes and highlights from restaurant visits at home in Nashville, Tennessee (and from my travels) as well as a little bit about the fun and failures along the way.
-Joining me are Mr. Eats (previously known as the Significant Omnivore), Baby Eats and occasionally Grammy Eats.
+Joining me are Mr. Eats (previously known as the Significant Omnivore), Mini Eats (formerly Baby Eats), and occasionally Grammy Eats.

-“Is Baby Eats a vegetarian?”
+"Is Mini Eats a vegetarian?"
 Yes.
-My plan (hope) is for her to always be vegetarian, but there may be a time when she’s older that she wants to try meat.
-As long as she understands what it is, I’ll allow her to try it.
+My plan (hope) is for her to always be vegetarian, but there may be a time when she's older that she wants to try meat.
+As long as she understands what it is, I'll allow her to try it.
 Within reason.
 As a Memphian, one generation removed, she does like good Memphis-style barbecue.

 "What about Grammy Eats?"
 She grew up eating lots of vegetables and raised me on a lot of vegetables, too though I didn't enjoy them much.
 Like any good Southern woman of a certain generation, her method is to cook (boil, sometimes steam) vegetables into submission, which is not what I prefer.
 She does, however make the best cornbread in the world.
 She really is a great cook.
 Love you mom!